 Stay Away Order

-Order, is an order issued by a judge in a criminal court against the person
+by a Judge in a criminal case against the person (the defendant) accused

 The defendant is served a copy of the Order in open court.
 The Order specifies

 what the defendant can and cannot do.
 Generally, the Order specifically

 prohibits the defendant from having any contact with the victim.
 It tells

 the defendant to stay away from the victim or a witness (usually 100 yards

 away) and from his or her place of employment.
 It directs the defendant

 from having no contact with the victim or witness, either directly or